 - You are a disruptive patient.

-- For reasons of conscience (including religious, contraceptive, or palliative care beliefs, or deciding not to prescribe narcotics for pain management).
+- For reasons of conscience.
+Reasons can include religious, contraceptive, or palliative care beliefs, or deciding not to prescribe narcotics for pain management.

 - The doctor learns you or your spouse is a medical malpractice attorney.